nikolai-dimitrov/Figma-Designs-Implementation/README.md

 ## **[Live Demo](https://figma-designs-4f504.web.app)**

 ### **For your convenience, I have collected 4 implemented Figma designs in this repo.
-You can open our live demo and select the design you want to view.
-There is also a short description for each design**.
+You can open our live demo and select the design you want to view.**.

 ---